Here’s what managing personal finances does NOT mean:

 Allowing your bank mails to add-up in a special batch called “later”

 Having a car breakdown and being able to smile and say “Sometimes these things happen” without worrying about how you will pay

 Check your accounts and have an adrenaline rush on seeing the huge amount of savings compared to when you wondered as to how to reach $1,000 in savings

-Pay cash a significant expense as a contribution for your home, a wedding or a nice trip without any guilt
+Pay cash a significant expense as a contribution to your home, a wedding or a nice trip without any guilt

 Here are 3 simple rules that will help you manage your finances

 Rule # 1: If you do not know why it’s a lost cause